Higher harmonics - What is it? - Insight into higher harmonics

 We call this description (or analysis) of the signal the fourier analysis.
 This is illustrated in Figure 2 (page 5 - PDF white paper).
 The current that we see here (green) is a current that is absorbed by an electronic power supply.
 We can describe this current as the sum of individual sinusoidal components (red).

 We can display the individual sinusoidal components with bars.
 The x-axis shows the frequency of the harmonic components in multiples of the fundamental frequency.
 The y-axis shows the percentage values of the amplitude in relation to the fundamental wave.
-Unraveling a non-sinusoidal current into individual sinusoidal components with different frequencies, shown in a bar graph, is also called the fourier analysis.
+Unravelling a non-sinusoidal current into individual sinusoidal components with different frequencies, shown in a bar graph, is also called the fourier analysis.

 The amplitude of a (periodic) vibration is the largest deviation from the equilibrium position, or, in other words, the maximum result."